 - Difficulty: Easy | Distance: 3.2 km return

-If you love chasing waterfalls, then the scenic Stanley Falls hike is a must.
-The hardest part of the adventure was finding the small parking lot located 2 km south of Beauty Creek Hostel.
+For a scenic waterfall hike in Jasper, Stanley Falls is a must.
+The toughest part was finding the small parking lot 2 km south of Beauty Creek Hostel.

 Path Of The Glacier Trail